dpweb/anti/README.md

 anti
 ====

 Sequel to anti-db, auto-persist an object for Node or browser.
-Takes any object and auto-saves it to file (Node) or localStorage (browser) upon program (or browser) exit, and optionally at a specified interval
+Takes any object and auto-saves it to file (Node) or localStorage (browser) upon program (or browser) exit, and optionally at a specified interval.

 ####anti(obj, [name], [interval]);